jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/delta_func.png" style="border:none;width:50%">
 </div>

 Implement a XOR or a delta function is not important for deep learning (DL).
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
-A 3-layer network can implement a hand written recognition system for numbers with an accuracy of 95+%.
-The deeper a network the more complex model that we can build.
-For example, Microsoft ResNet (2015) for visual recognition has 151 layers.
+A 3-layer network can implement a hand written recognition system for numbers with an accuracy of 95+%. **The deeper a network the more complex it is.** For example, Microsoft ResNet (2015) for visual recognition has 151 layers.
 In many modern models, there are 10 million tunable parameters.
 For many AI problems, the model needed to solve the problem is very complex.
 In automous driving, we can model a policy (turn, accelerate or brake) to approximate what a human will do for what they see in front of them.
 This policy is too hard to model it analytically.
 Alterantive, with enough training data, we train a deep learning network with accuracy of a regular driver.

+> If we cannot solve a problem analytically, train a model empirically.

 <div class="imgcap">
 <img src="/assets/dl/drive.jpg" style="border:none;width:80%">